Splay tree: Disadvantages

 The most significant disadvantage of splay trees is that the height of a splay tree can be linear.
 For example, this will be the case after accessing all n elements in non-decreasing order.
 Since the height of a tree corresponds to the worst-case access time, this means that the actual cost of a single operation can be high.
 However the amortized access cost of this worst case is logarithmic, O(log n).
 Also, the expected access cost can be reduced to O(log n) by using a randomized variant.

 The representation of splay trees can change even when they are accessed in a 'read-only' manner (i.e. by find operations).
 This complicates the use of such splay trees in a multi-threaded environment.
 Specifically, extra management is needed if multiple threads are allowed to perform find operations concurrently.
 This also makes them unsuitable for general use in purely functional programming, although even there they can be used in limited ways to implement priority queues.

 Finally, when the access pattern is random, the additional splaying overhead adds a significant constant factor to the cost compared to less-dynamic alternatives.

 Operations

 Splaying

 When a node x is accessed, a splay operation is performed on x to move it to the root.
-To perform a splay operation we carry out a sequence of splay steps, each of which moves x closer to the root.
-By performing a splay operation on the node of interest after every access, the recently accessed nodes are kept near the root and the tree remains roughly balanced, so that we achieve the desired amortized time bounds.
+A splay operation is a sequence of splay steps, each of which moves x closer to the root.
+By performing a splay operation on the node of interest after every access, the recently accessed nodes are kept near the root and the tree remains roughly balanced, so it provides the desired amortized time bounds.

 Each particular step depends on three factors: